 3. Protect your business

 Because laws and regulations are becoming stricter and stricter, it is vital that you are compliant.
 Starting to eliminate ALL instances of distracted driving today could avoid lawsuits or other concerns in the future.
+Doing so will protect your business from unwanted exposure and reduce the constant need for further training (safety training).

 4. Prevent false accusations

 Unfortunately, you can only defend what you can prove.
 That’s why it’s so important to not only stop distracted driving but to take steps to utilize technology that could protect you from false accusations.
+This technology can ensure that you took all steps possible to protect your company and reduce risk.

 5. Create a culture of safety